Someone-anon-coder/AI_Ecosystem/README.md

         },
         "returns": "None"
     },
-    {
-        "name": "_create_file",
-        "description": "Function to create a file",
-        "parameters": {
-            "filename (str)": "Specify this parameter to Name of the file", "file_path (str)": "Specify this parameter to Path of the file" },
-        "returns": "None"
-    },
     ...,
     {
         "name": "_write_file",
-        "description": "Function to write to a file", "parameters": {
+        "description": "Function to write to a file.
+The Parameters [filename] are required", "parameters": {
             "filename (str)": "Specify this parameter to Name of the file", "content (str)": "Specify this parameter to Content of the file",